Lattices in a product of trees, hierarchically hyperbolic groups, and virtual torsion-freeness: Introduction

 \subsection{Acknowledgements}

+The author was supported by the Engineering and Physical Sciences Research Council grant number 2127970.
+This work has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 850930).
+This paper contains material from the author's PhD thesis \cite{HughesThesis}.
 The author would like to thank his PhD supervisor Ian Leary for his guidance and support.
 Additionally, the author would like to thank Mark Hagen, Ashot Minasyan, Harry Petyt, and Motiejus Valiunas for helpful correspondence and conversations.
-Finally, the author would like to thank Yves de Cornulier for the idea inspiring the examples in Section~\ref{sec.examples} .
+The author would also like to extend a big gratitude to Yves de Cornulier for the idea inspiring the examples in Section~\ref{sec.examples}.
+Finally, the author would like to thank the anonymous referee for their extremely helpful comments which have greatly improved the exposition of this article.